 Blackbrush is characterized as a poor forage species of low palatability.
 Nutrient content analysis provided data on ether extract, carotene, phosphorus, acid detergent fiber, crude protein, and lignin.
 Nutrient deficiencies occur during the winter when blackbrush ranges are grazed by domestic livestock.

 Brush beating or same similar method which will remove the old woody material from the plants was proposed as a method of increasing the forage quality without changing the entire community as is done with burning.

 Bowns, James E., "An Autecological Study of Blackbrush (Coleogyne ramosissima torr.) in Southwestern Utah" (1973).
 All Graduate Theses and Dissertations.
-Paper 1442.
+1442.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .